saas-js/saas-ui/readme.md

 # Saas UI - The frontend stack for SaaS companies

-Saas UI is an advanced component library that helps you build essential functionality in hours instead of weeks.
+Saas UI is an advanced component library that helps you build essential SaaS functionality in hours instead of weeks.

 It's build on top of Chakra UI and fully written in Typescript.